 Starting Counselling

-It’s important to know that you never have to talk about anything you don’t feel ready or comfortable to discuss.
-You are in control of what you share, and your boundaries will always be respected.
-If something feels too difficult to talk about, that’s okay—we can pause, shift focus, or come back to it another time if and when you feel more prepared.
-This is your space, and it’s here to support you, not to overwhelm you.
+You’re always in control of what you share, and your boundaries will be respected.
+If something feels like too much, we can slow things down, shift focus, or come back to it later.
+This space is here to support you - not to push you.

 Ready to Press Pause?